lucidworks/banana/README.md

 ## Banana 1.3: Released on 10 June 2014

-Banana 1.3 improves on its already powerful capability to visualize and interpret generalized time series data (banana is not only used to search log files, but also visualize social media streams, call center logs, medical records, etc.).
+Banana 1.3 improves on its already powerful capability to visualize and interpret generalized time series data (banana is not only used to search log files, but also visualize social media streams, call center logs, medical records, and etc.).
 It starts leveraging the power of D3.js (data-driven documents) and provides new panels and enhancements, while also allowing visualization of non-time series data.
 Key new features include:

 1. Stats and aggregations are now available in the _Terms_ and _Map_ panels.
-In addition to count mode, you can now visualize stats such as mean, stdev, max, min, sum, etc.
+In addition to count mode, you can now visualize stats such as mean, max, min, sum, etc.
 2. A new _Range Facet_ panel allows you to visualize and graphically explore distributions on numeric fields, with selections being reflected across the entire dashboard.
 3. A new _Heatmap_ panel provides for visualization of the powerful pivot faceting capability of Solr.
 4. A new _Ticker_ panel provides a stock ticker like representation of trends in your time series data.